 So, after an insurmountable amount of hard work, good luck, and a few ups and downs, you’re finally preparing to move into your brand-new home!
 We’re here to congratulate you and assure you that all the stress you may have felt is going to be 100% worth it.

 Moving to a new house is one of the healthiest and smartest moves you can make.
-At Taylor Morrison, we believe this wholeheartedly, from our TM LiveWell technology to our top-of-the-line GE appliances and commitment to sourcing quality materials for every home we build.
+At Taylor Morrison, we believe this wholeheartedly, from our top-of-the-line construction to our superb GE appliances and commitment to sourcing quality materials for every home we build.

 Let’s get into it!
 Here’s our best advice on moving into a new home, including how you should prepare before your moving day, what to do when it comes, and how to seamlessly handle the days after.
 You’ve got this.